ghc-proposals/ghc-proposals/proposals/0522-or-patterns.rst

     -- constuctor) or for an or pattern (matching the argument of Foo) case x of Foo { ... } -> ...

+Yet another suggestion is to use the syntax ``T1 or T2`` by making ``or`` a keyword inside or patterns.
+This however leaves room for ambiguity: ``fun (T1 or T2) = 0`` could either denote an or pattern or a simple pattern matching on the binary constructor ``T1``.
+If we enforce it to denote an or pattern then this would be a breaking change.

 Binding pattern variables
 ~~~~~~~~~~~~~~~~~~